Spandana-M-Patil/Hackathon/README.md

 # SmartWardrobe

-This Flask application allows users to upload images, categorize them using a machine learning model, and manage their wardrobe items.
+This Flask application allows users to upload images, categorize them using a `machine learning model`, and manage their wardrobe items.
 Users can view their uploaded images by category, mark items as favorites or dislikes, and manage wear counts for their items.

 ## Features